 Deferment is a period when you postpone making payments on your loan.
 For subsidized Federal loans, there are no accumulated interest charges.
 However, you do have to pay accrued interest on unsubsidized loans.
 You can opt for deferment under the following circumstances:

-You are eligible for deferment if you study in an eligible school for at least half time or in a graduate fellowship program.
+You are eligible for a deferment if you study in an eligible school for at least half time or in a graduate fellowship program.

 - Military Service and Post Active Duty

 If you are on active military service during a war, emergency, or a military operation, you can apply for deferment.

 If you are facing a temporary bad phase in your financial condition or serving in the Peace Corps, you are eligible for a deferment up to 3 years.

 If you are unemployed, or working less than 30 hours in a week, and seeking full-time employment, you are eligible for a deferment up to 3 years.